 Data Synthesis with Default Parameters

 The simplest way to generate privacy-enhanced synthetic data.
-Current default synthesis uses Gaussian Copula from SDV.
+Current default synthesis uses built-in Gaussian Copula implementation.

 Click the below button to run this example in Colab: